chombo-discharge/chombo-discharge/Sphinx/source/index.rst

 ****************************************************

 ``chombo-discharge`` is a modular and scalable research code for Cartesian two- and three-dimensional simulations of low-temperature plasmas in complex geometries.
 The code is hosted at `GitHub <https://github.com/chombo-discharge/chombo-discharge>`_ together with the source files for this documentation.

+A separate doxygen-generated API is found `here <doxygen/html/index.html>`_.

 ``chombo-discharge`` supports